Effective Date: 10/20/2020

 We may also disclose your personal information to any other third party with your prior consent.

 5. Removal from CORT's "Opt-in" Email List.

-Should you wish to stop receiving emails from CORT Business Services, you may remove yourself from the "Opt-in" email list by sending an email to email@example.com and include the CORT domain at issue.
+Should you wish to stop receiving emails from CORT Business Services, you may remove yourself from the "Opt-in" email list here

 You may also contact us in the following ways: